 While shipping speed is dependent on the service you choose, it is Canadian customs that causes the greatest impact.
 Shipping duration can be extended in the case that the package is selected for inspection.
 This can also cause a delay in the tracking information you see from the carrier-- information should be updated as soon as the package is released from customs.

 Will my order have duties/tax?

 All international orders are subject to import duty and tax as levied by the CBSA.
 The buyer is responsible for all duty and tax.

 Where is my Order Number/Confirmation?

 After placing an order with us, you should automatically received an email confirmation to the address you listed.
 If you do not see this email in your inbox, please check your spam folder.
 If you find our message in your spam folder, please “unspam” us to alleviate any future communication problems we may have with you.
 In the case that you cannot find your order number, please contact us at firstname.lastname@example.org, or give our customer service team a call at (213) 989-2019.
 We are available by phone Monday-Friday 9 AM-5 PM PST.

 When will my order be shipped?

-Orders placed Monday-Friday (excluding holidays) before 12 PM PST are typically shipped out the same day.
+In general, orders placed Monday-Friday (excluding holidays) before 12 PM PST are shipped out the same day.
+However, during the holiday season (November through December) this general rule is not applicable.
 Please note that shipments are not processed on Saturday and Sunday.
 Select expedited shipping options that we offer are guaranteed to be delivered on weekends.
 If a package needs to be delivered on a weekend, please call our customer service team for assistance.